QINQINKONG/PyWBGT/README.md

 ****
 ### What is in this repository?
 - ```./src/```: Cython source file for calculating WBGT and cosine zenith angle (needed for WBGT calculation)
-- ```./Jupyter_notebooks/```: A jupyter nobtebook introducing the usage of our code and several other jupyter notebooks and processed dataset that can be used to reproduce figures in "Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity" (submitted to Geohealth) by Qinqin Kong and Matthew Huber.
+- ```./Jupyter_notebooks/```: A jupyter nobtebook introducing the usage of our code and several other jupyter notebooks and processed dataset that can be used to reproduce figures in "*Explicit Calculations of Wet Bulb Globe Temperature compared with approximations and why it matters for labor productivity*" (submitted to Geohealth) by Qinqin Kong and Matthew Huber.

 ### Future plans
 We plan to build and distribute a Python package for heat stress metrics calculation.
 It will not only include the WBGT code here but also code for several other heat stress metrics like thermodynamic wet bulb temperature.